emahshie/csc215/bigint/studyquestions.md

 **7. (AB only) How could the calculator be modified to allow the use of parentheses to control the order of operations?**

-It would accept a string of chars as input and parse through the string until it finds the innermost paranthesis.
+It would accept a string of chars as input and parse through the string until it finds the innermost parenthesis.
 It would work out from the paranthesis performing the operations in order.

 ## Set 2
 **1. What are the largest and smallest integer values in the programming environment you use?**